-This page left blank intentionally.
+This page intentionally left blank.

-3.5 Error Messages From the System

-Errors that occur while running the operating system are sometimes an annoyance and sometimes a catastrophe.
+3.5 Error Messages From the Errors that occur while running the operating system are sometimes an annoyance and sometimes a catastrophe.
 Depending on the problem, the system will either react gracefully by informing you and continuing, or it will crash in a PANIC state.

-Recovering From a PANIC

-It is difficult to know what causes a system crash.
+System Recovering From a PANIC It is difficult to know what causes a system crash.
 The software just gets to an operational dead-end and shuts down.
 A PANIC code is usually reported; it may or may not offer significant help.
-In this situation two things can be helpful:

-- 1. Assuming your system once did work, look at what you have recently changed.
+In this situation two things can be helpful: 1.
+Assuming your system once did work, look at what you have recently changed.
 You may have changed something significant when installing the new peripheral.
 It could be something in the new GEN or a serious BMC conflict.
 Have you modified user software?
 Has something in the computer environment changed: temperature/humidity or a new electrical system?
-Try to narrow down, focus your suspicions and eliminate possibilities. - 2.
-If you suspect that one of the devices in the system has a hardware problem, it is beneficial to run diagnostic tests.
+Try to narrow down, focus your suspicions and eliminate possibilities.
+2. If you suspect that one of the devices in the system has a hardware problem, it is beneficial to run diagnostic tests.
 Data General's MVSYSTEMX works on the system as a whole.
 Individual subsystems can be tested using a Reliability program such as Zetaco provides with its products.
+Using MVSYSTEMX This test is valuable to run because you don't need to involve your operating system (which may help to eliminate variables in troubleshooting the problem) and it tests all the hardware.
+It is like a mini operating system.
+Refer to the system user documentation for instructions on how to run MVSYSTEMX and interpret its error messages.